jenskutilek/FiraSystemFontReplacement/README.md

 ### How does it work?

 These Fira fonts have a special name table with names identical to those of the system fonts.
 Because the font folder `/Library/Fonts` takes precedence over the fonts which are in `/System/Library/Fonts`, these specially crafted fonts are used for the user interface instead of the real system fonts.
 The original system fonts are not deleted or modified in any way.

+### How to compile the fonts from source?

+You can use the [https://github.com/behdad/fonttools](Python FontTools) to compile the provided XML files in the source folder, or to work all other kinds of font magic.